 New law will protect homeowners and businesses from skyrocketing property tax hikes

-Governor Andrew M. Cuomo today traveled to Nassau County to sign New York's first property tax cap.
+Governor Andrew M. Cuomo today traveled to Monroe County to sign New York's first property tax cap..

-Governor Cuomo signed the property tax cap at the home of James and Janet Gannon in Lynbrook.
-Like many taxpayers in Nassau County, the Gannons, parents of four children, have made sacrifices to afford the state's skyrocketing property taxes.
-They pay nearly $11,000 annually in property taxes, close to three times the median property tax bill in New York state.
-Mr. Gannon is a small business owner and Mrs. Gannon is a public school nurse at the Shore Road School.
-This law will provide meaningful tax relief to the Gannon family and other homeowners across New York.
+Governor Cuomo signed the property tax cap at the home of Mike and Amanda Ostrander in Irondequoit.
+Like many taxpayers in Monroe County, the Ostranders, parents of two children, have made sacrifices to afford the state's skyrocketing property taxes.
+Mike is an attorney and Amanda is an Adult literacy teacher who also volunteers at a local day care.
+They pay nearly $5,000 annually in property taxes, well above the median property tax bill in New York state.
+This law will provide meaningful tax relief to the Ostrander family and other homeowners across New York..

-Taxpayers in Nassau County, like the Gannons, pay the highest property taxes in the nation, with a median property tax bill of $8,478 per household.
-In comparison, the median U.S. property tax bill is $1,917, while in New York the median property tax bill is $3,755.
+Taxpayers in Monroe County, like the Ostranders, pay among the highest property taxes in the nation, with a median property tax bill of 3,585 per household.
+Based on 2009 census data, Monroe County residents pay property taxes equal to 2.89 percent of the value of their home, some of the highest in the nation.
+In comparison, the median U.S. property tax bill is $1,917, while in New York the median property tax bill is $3,755. .

 This cap on property taxes includes safeguards to ensure delivery of critical services for New Yorkers.
 There will be limited exceptions to the cap, including: